Can you live without your smartphone?

 Second, “when is my phone most distracting to me?”
 Answer: “when I am at home.”
 This was the real breakthrough—everything that I find distracting about my phone happens when I am at home.

 The funny thing about using my phone to “relax” like this was that I actually ended up feeling busier and overwhelmed.
 Because when I wasn’t reading, writing, or doing projects around the house, I sensed the task list piling up.
 And on my phone, I just ended up feeling more stressed out by the things I watched and read (anyone with a Twitter account can attest to the anger-inducing nature of the platform).

 But when I applied the following two rules, suddenly I felt far more relaxed and I realized that I had more time on my hands than I ever dreamed.
 In fact, far from feeling overly busy, I was downright bored!
 And boredom drove me to do projects I had put off for months, and pursue lines of inquiry in the Word which I had long desired to pursue, but felt too busy to undertake.
 If I say this was life changing, I am not being dramatic!

-So, here are the two rules to dull the distracting blade of the double-edged sword which is the smartphone without doing away with the productive blade.
+So, here are the two rules to dull the distracting blade of the two-edged sword which is the smartphone without doing away with the productive blade.

 Rule 1: never use your smartphone at home